gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 ### GPIO or General Purpose Input Output

 Any GPIO pin can be designated (in software) as an input or output pin and can be used for a wide range of purposes.
-These labs use single pin GPIO peripherals for input and output so the following is an introduction to GPIO pins.
+These labs use single pin GPIO peripherals for input and output, so the following is an introduction to GPIO pins.

 **GPIO Output**

-If a GPIO pin is designated as an *output* pin, then software can set a pin to be either on or off.
+If a GPIO pin is designated as an *output* pin, then the software running on the Azure Sphere can set a pin to be either on or off.
 This equates to 3.3 volts for a pin that has been turned on, and zero volts when turned off.
-It is important to check that a peripheral connected to the pin is 3.3 volt tolerant otherwise you may destroy the peripheral.
+It is important to check that a peripheral connected to the pin is 3.3 volts tolerant.
+Otherwise you may destroy the peripheral.
 Lots of peripherals use single pins such as LEDs, relays, reed switches.

 **GPIO Input**

-If a GPIO pin is designated as an *input* pin, then software running on the Azure Sphere can read a pin to determine if the voltage has been set to 3.3 volts, or zero volts/ground.
-It is very important to check that a peripheral will not set a voltage on a pin to anything greater than 3.3 volts **before** you connect it.
-Be warned, if you set a pin is set to a voltage greater than 3.3 volts it will destroy the Azure Sphere.
+If a GPIO pin is designated as an *input* pin, then the software running on the Azure Sphere can read a pin to determine if the voltage has been set to 3.3 volts, or zero volts/ground.
+It is essential to check that a peripheral will not set a voltage on a pin to anything higher than 3.3 volts **before** you connect it.
+Be warned, if you set a pin to a voltage higher than 3.3 volts you will destroy the Azure Sphere.
 An example of a GPIO peripheral that uses a single pin is a push button.

 ### Other Peripheral Interface Types

 The following is a list of other common peripheral interfaces found on devices.
-Right mouse click and open the the link in a new window to learn about them.
+To learn more about each interface type, right mouse click and open the link in a new browser window.

 * [PWM - Pulse width modulation](https://en.wikipedia.org/wiki/Pulse-width_modulation)
 * [I2C - Inter-Integrated Circuit](https://en.wikipedia.org/wiki/I%C2%B2C)